frederic-perez/AmE-dictionary/dictionary.md

 __op-ed__ :four: A newspaper page opposite the editorial page, devoted to personal comment, feature articles, etc.
 __open-wheel__ :two: :shit:
 __ordain__ :two: Order (something) officially. _It was ordained that anyone hunting in the forest without permission was to pay a fine._ :es: decretar, mandar
-__ordeal__ :six: A very unpleasant and prolonged experience. :es: experiencia horrorosa
+__ordeal__ :seven: A very unpleasant and prolonged experience. :es: experiencia horrorosa
 __out of sorts__ __1__ Somewhat ill. __2__ Grouching; irritable.
 __out of the woods__
 __outburst__